chrisbroski/kandy/features.md

 ## Bugs

-Need to use "Good Vibes" not "Great Vibes"

-Combine Aerophane into main.js

 A bundler might be nice.
 It was break the cache for new js/css and combine showdown.

-Double-check showdown uses the template.content trick.

 I think it's time to add browser notifications to gigs and releases.